ahloytan/mini-yfinance/README.md

 1. Open cmd, type in "cd backend"
 2. If this is your first time setting up the project, type "pip install -r requirements.txt"
 3. To start the server, direct yourself to the "api" folder by entering "cd api" in the terminal and type in "python app.py"

+# Contact
+1. To explore more of my works, head over to ahloytan.netlify.app
+2. Feel free to contact me if there are issues or if there are opportunities that I can help you with!